ToadNetwork/Docs/fundamentals/glossary.md

 See also [#total-supply](glossary.md#total-supply "mention"), [#max-supply](glossary.md#max-supply "mention"), [#inflationary-token](glossary.md#inflationary-token "mention")

+## Multisig

+A multisig is generally a wallet which requires multiple signatures for transactions to be executed.
+They increase the security by requiring multiple persons to confirm.

 ## Order Book

 An order book records the interest of buyers and sellers.
 They respectively can announce for what price they are willig to trade a certain amount.
 If the interest between buyers and sellers matches, the order book facilitates a trade.
 The middle between bids (buyer) and asks (seller) defines the price of the asset.&#x20;